RSVP & Attendance

 How RSVPs Work

 Every event in UltiStackr has an RSVP component.
-When an event is created, all eligible players on the roster can respond with one of two statuses:
+When an event is created, all eligible players on the roster can respond with one of three statuses:

 | Status | Meaning |